samuelkadolph/doors/README.md

 <a href="https://i0.wp.com/samuel.kadolph.com/wp-content/uploads/2013/03/Screen_Shot_2013-03-25_at_1.39.50_AM.png"><img src="https://i0.wp.com/samuel.kadolph.com/wp-content/uploads/2013/03/Screen_Shot_2013-03-25_at_1.39.50_AM.png" alt="Set the executable and enable boot startup for the project" width="828" height="787" /></a>
 7. Start the application
 <a href="https://i0.wp.com/samuel.kadolph.com/wp-content/uploads/2013/03/Screen_Shot_2013-03-25_at_1.40.49_AM.png"><img src="https://i0.wp.com/samuel.kadolph.com/wp-content/uploads/2013/03/Screen_Shot_2013-03-25_at_1.40.49_AM.png" alt="Start the application" width="828" height="506" /></a>
-8. Tail the log
-<pre><code>tail -f /tmp/doors/stdout</code></pre>
-9. Open a door!
+8. Open a door!
 <pre><code>curl http://phidgetsbc.local:4567/doors/XXX/unlock -d "secret=SECRET"</code></pre>

 ## API

-Secret should be passed in as a query string or as an url encoded body.
+Secret should be passed in as a query string or as a url encoded body.
 All responses are in JSON.

 #### Actions